openebs-archive/cstor-operators/docs/developer-guide/cstor-pool-docs.md

 from each node.

 **NOTES:**
-1. Consider following statements :
+Consider following statements:
-    1.1 Create cStor pools.
+- Create cStor pools.
-    1.2 Create cStor pool cluster.
+- Create cStor pool cluster.

-    In common discussion both could mean the same thing but a cStor user always creates a cStor pool cluster and that cStor pool cluster can have minimum 1 cStor pool in order to finally create a volume.
+In common discussion both the above statements could mean the same thing but a cStor user always creates a cStor pool cluster and that cStor pool cluster can have minimum 1 cStor pool in order to finally create a volume.
 Users can decide how many cStor pools they want to be there in a cStor pool cluster.

 To create cStor pool cluster, CSPC custom resource (API) can be used.
-One need to put the details in a CSPC YAML file, for example nodes and associated disks they want to select with other relevant information and then do a `kubectl apply -f <cspc-yaml-file` to create a cStor pool cluster.
+One need to put the details in a CSPC YAML file, for example nodes and associated disks they want to select with other relevant information and then do a `kubectl apply -f <cspc-yaml-file>` to create a cStor pool cluster.
 To learn more about how to create pool cluster using CSPC, follow this link.
 (TODO)